grexie/libhoney/tools/distrib/mac/README.minimal.txt

 cmake       Contains CMake configuration files shared by all targets.

-include     Contains all required CEF header files.
+include     Contains all required Honeycomb header files.

-libcef_dll  Contains the source code for the libcef_dll_wrapper static library
+libhoneycomb_dll  Contains the source code for the libhoneycomb_dll_wrapper static library
-            that all applications using the CEF C++ API must link against.
+            that all applications using the Honeycomb C++ API must link against.

-Release     Contains the "Chromium Embedded Framework.framework" and other
+Release     Contains the "Honeycomb.framework" and other
-            components required to run the release version of CEF-based applications.
+            components required to run the release version of Honeycomb-based applications.